 “Spooky things.
 Apparently they nicknamed Jenn “Carrie” in high school.”

 “Yup.
-Leslie said Jenn is open about it all now, she totally doesn’t mind talking about it.
+Leslie said Jenn is pretty open about the whole thing.
 Anyway, it made me curious,”

 “Nosey,” I corrected.

 “Sure.
 But I thought maybe if I told her about what you’re doing, we could invite her over, or better yet, have her invite us over, and she would tell us the story.”
 Lyssa said, draining her glass.

 “Oh, I don’t know.”

 “Sure you do, I’ll arrange the whole thing.”
 Lyssa replied with confidence, tapping her nails on the side of her glass.